joshua-coppola/star-maps/README.md

 - [ ] Low - improve mobile support
 - [x] Medium - make trail list use difficulty modifiers
 - [x] Medium - add steepness to trails in trail list
+- [ ] High - Figure out what is going on with the weird characters in trail names (See Afton Alps & others)

 ### Rankings